iotaledger/documentation-platform/docs/trinity/0.1/how-to-guides/manage-your-security-settings.md

 Whenever you want to log into Trinity, you'll be prompted to enter this 2FA code after you enter your password.

-## Setting up biometric authentication
+## Set up biometric authentication

 Biometric authentication is a security process, which allows you to log into Trinity with your fingerprint.